bndxn/bndxn/README.md

-MSc [Computer Science](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/computer-science-msc) student at UCL, interested in ML research and engineering, and social impact.
+Data scientist at the BBC, applying the latest techniques in machine learning to improve user experience and increase engagement with BBC content.

+Previously in consulting and finance leadership, distinction in MSc [Computer Science](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/computer-science-msc) student from UCL.

 uk.bendixon@gmail.com